 From impressive ruins to ominous stone structures, the castles of Scotland offer a glimpse into a colourful past.
 But they’re not all relics – so why not imagine yourself laird of the manor and book a stay in one?
 Here’s our roundup of the best castle hotels where you can spend the night.

 Once upon a time in a bonnie land called Scotland, there was a magical place called Glenapp Castle.
-This baronial-style luxury hotel dates back to 1870 and is renowned for its fairytale essence and incredible service.
-Experience the majestic landscape and wildlife of Scotland while strolling through the 36 acres of gardens.
+This baronial-style luxury castle hotel, dating back to 1870, is renowned for its fairytale essence and incredible service.
+Experience the majestic landscape and wildlife of Scotland while strolling through the 36 acres (15ha) of gardens.
 Upon return, enjoy a delectable three-course lunch or savour the taste of miniature everything with a spot of afternoon tea.
-The sea views and incandescent chandeliers will not go un-noticed either.
+The sea views and incandescent chandeliers will not go unnoticed either.

-Experience a true snippet of Scotland by staying at Glengorm Castle (also referred to as Castle Sorn).
-Thankfully, this 19th-century rural retreat is available to all and actually a bed and breakfast.
-Live like royalty at the top of the tower or reside close by in one of the many quaint cottages.
+Experience a slice of the Scottish high life with a stay at Glengorm Castle (also referred to as Castle Sorn), a stone’s throw away from Tobermory on the Isle of Mull.
+This 19th-century rural retreat is available as a bed and breakfast, so you can live like kings and queens at the top of the tower, or close by in one of several quaint cottages.
 Guests are able to explore the magnificent library, enjoy the main hall and feast in the dining room.
-This intriguing castle is a stone’s throw away from Tobermory on the Isle of Mull.